Table of Contents

-Feedback is an English term that has become widely used in most of the other languages.
-It means a statement of a conversation participant in which they reveal their observations about the behaviour and statements of another conversation participant.
+Feedback is an English term that has become widely used in most other languages.
+It means a statement of a conversation participant in which they reveal their observations about the behavior and statements of another conversation participant.

 I’m waiting for your feedback!
 Please leave feedback or Your feedback is important to us – each of us has certainly come across such sentences.
 We are asked for feedback practically anywhere – after making purchases, visiting a shop, using a service, etc. In online surveys, this word has a special meaning, because it is online research that is considered one of the most effective and easiest ways to collect feedback.

 Feedback is not only related to the topic of online research.
 It does not only apply to companies or organizations.
 You may not realize it, but feedback is provided every day and many times without realizing it.
 Comments, answers to questions, sharing opinions, filling out forms – all this constitutes feedback.